Skip to content

 With some configuration, you can customize the log length in the database or on screen.
 A command maintains the log size in database, it should be scheduled through CRON.

-• The configuration ibexa.system.<scope>.activity_log.pagination.activity_logs_limit sets the number of log items shown per page in the Back Office (default value: 25).
+• The configuration ibexa.system.<scope>.activity_log.pagination.activity_logs_limit sets the number of log items shown per page in the back office (default value: 25).
 A log item is a group of entries, or an entry without group.

 • The configuration ibexa.repositories.<repository>.activity_log.truncate_after_days sets the number of days a log entry is kept before it's deleted by the ibexa:activity-log:truncate command (default value: 30 days).